An improved holographic nodal line semimetal: ARPES from probe fermion

 \eea The masses determine the conformal dimensions of the fermionic operators, while our choice of coupling forms $S_\Phi$ and $S_B$ do not change the conformal dimensions.
 In components the Dirac fields can be solved as \bea \psi_{1}= \left(

 \right)\,, ~~~~ \psi_{2}= \left(

 \right) \eea where the coefficients $s_i$ and $r_i$ depend on the choices of $z^l_1$ and $z^l_2$ and can be solved numerically.

-In this paper we will focus on the case with $m_f=-\frac{1}{4}$.
-We take alternative quantization for $\psi_1$ while standard quantization for $\psi_2$, i.e., in both cases the dominant modes that proportional to $r^{-m_f}$ as the operator while the subdominant modes proportional to $r^{m_f}$ as the external source.
+In this paper we will focus on the case with $m_f=-\frac{1}{4}$. \footnote{We expect our results are independent of the choice of $m_f$ since the near horizon boundary condition does not depend on the mass parameter.
+Nevertheless, it is still interesting to perform explicit numerical study to investigate whether richer effects might appear if we vary $m_f$.} We take alternative quantization for $\psi_1$ while standard quantization for $\psi_2$, i.e., in both cases the dominant modes that proportional to $r^{-m_f}$ as the operator while the subdominant modes proportional to $r^{m_f}$ as the external source.
 The source and the response are \bea \psi_s = \left(

 \right)\,,~~~~~~ \psi_r = \left(

 \right)\,. \eea With the infalling boundary conditions (\ref{eq:IR fermion}) in IR, (\ref{eq:fermion-eom}) can be solved numerically and we can get $\psi_s$ and $\psi_r$.
 The spinor operator $\psi_r$ and the spinor source $\psi_s$ are related by $ \psi_r(k)=-i\Xi(k) \psi_s(k) $ where $\Xi(k)$ is a $4\times4$ matrix.
 To compute the matrix $\Xi(k)$, we need at least four sets of linearly independent sources and repsonses which can be obtained with four independent infalling boundary conditions at IR.
 We have a matrix equation for $\Xi(k)$ \bea M_r=-i\Xi M_s\,, \eea where \bea M_r= \,,~~~ M_s= \, \eea are $4\times 4$ matrices.
 By right multiplying $M_s^{-1}$ on both sides of (\ref{reqXs}), one obtains $\Xi=iM_r M_s^{-1}$, leading to the retarded Green's function for the fermionic operator \bea G_R(k)=i\Gamma^{\underline{t}}M_r(k) M_s^{-1}(k)\,. \eea